rschristopher/ischristtrue.com/src/ancient-views/index.md

 This includes moral judgments, purpose, meaning, and knowledge about ourselves and the universe.

 Worldviews are not thoughts nor beliefs.
-We cannot think our way into a new worldview.
 Worldviews are the presuppositions needed to even have thoughts.
 We adopt new worldviews only as a psychological reaction to persistent anomalies in our existing worldview.
 A worldview is in a sense empirically validated by its coherence and lack of anomaly (that is, when everything "makes sense").